Quasirandom groups enjoy interleaved mixing

-Note that $d_{\rho}^{t}$ is the dimension of $\rho^{\otimes t}$.
-Each sum can be bounded above by summing over all irreducible representations.
+The representations $\rho^{\otimes t}$ are irreducible representations of $G^{t}$, so each sum can be bounded above by summing over all irreducible representations of $G^{t}$.
 Hence by Parseval the sum with $X$ is at most $\E_{h\in G^{t}}X^{2}(h)$ and the same for $Y$, proving the theorem.

 Next we verify Inequality \eqref{eq:main-claim}.
 By definition we have

 This summation is the same as summing over all $g_{i}$ and setting $g$ to be the product.
 Further, because $\rho$ is a representation one has $\rho(\prod_{i}g_{i})=\prod_{i}\rho(g_{i})$.
 Hence we get